Aaron Hawkins (politician): Dunedin City councillor

 Hawkins first stood for council (and mayor) in the 2010 local body election but was not one of the 11 successful candidates after ranking 13th with 3.22% of the vote.

-In 2013, he was first elected to Dunedin City Council in the Central Ward as a representative of the Green Party.
+In 2013, he was first elected to Dunedin City Council in the Central Ward as a representative of the Green Party alongside fellow Green candidate Marie Laufiso.
 However, his campaign for the mayoralty was unsuccessful with 7.5% of the vote.
 In 2015, he was part of a successful campaign to save, strengthen and restore Dunedin's courthouse building after it was deemed an earthquake risk.

 In 2016, he was re-elected to council.
 He contested the mayoralty for a third time, but was not successful and came fifth with 7.7% of the vote.

 In May 2019, he successfully led a motion asking Councillors to support the protection of Foulden Maar.

 As of September 2019, he was the chair of council's community and culture committee, grants committee, refugee steering group and the Mayor's taskforce for housing.
 He is also a member of the Dunedin Fringe Arts Trust board and the Blue Oyster Arts Trust board and the co-chair of Local Government New Zealand's young elected members committee.